j2zhao/tablevault/docs/source/api.rst

-TableVault Documentation
+API Documentation
 ============================

 This page documents the `tablevault` and its contents.

-.. automodule:: tablevault.tablevault
+.. automodule:: tablevault.core
     :members:
     :undoc-members:
     :show-inheritance: